McGaheysville, Virginia: History

 McGaheysville saw almost no action in the American Civil War, save for a skirmish during the Shenandoah Valley Campaign, on April 27, 1862, involving one section of an artillery battery of New York Militia; it is, however, located near to the site of the Battle of Cross Keys, and consequently soldiers from both the Union Army and the Confederate Army passed through during the campaign.

-March 6th, 1878, the lynching of Charlotte Harris by a mob of white men occurred just outside of McGaheysville.
+March 6, 1878, the lynching of Charlotte Harris by a mob of white men occurred just outside of McGaheysville.
 The murder of Harris is the only documented instance of a Black woman being lynched in Virginia's history.

 Geography

-McGayeysville lies in northern central Virginia in the northeastern United States.
+McGaheysville lies in northern central Virginia in the northeastern United States.
 It lies along the U.S. Route 33, between Penn Laird to the west and Elkton to the east.
 This road is part of the Spotswood Trail which leads from Harrisonburg located several kilometres beyond Penn Laird to the west.
 McGaheysville is located near the south fork of Shenandoah River in the heart of the Shenandoah Valley.
 The land to the immediate south of the village consists primarily of farmland but beyond that is the mountainous Shenandoah National Park.
 The area immediately north of the village is mountainous with the peak of Massanutten, located just to the northeast.
 Piney Mountain, even nearer to the village than Massanutten, is located in the northeastern part of McGaheysville.

+Demographics

+McGaheysville first appeared as a census designated place in the 2020 U.S. census.